What is indecent exposure in Texas?

 Indecent exposure is a serious criminal offense in Texas, even though it is a misdemeanor.
 This is because the offense carries a stigma that often results in snap judgments by others – not only upon conviction but on arrest.
 Prosecuting attorneys take these cases seriously, as will the entire court system.
-If you’ve been charged with indecent exposure in Texas, you’ll want the best attorney you can find at your side and as much knowledge as you can arm yourself with.
+If you’ve been charged with indecent exposure in Texas, you’ll want the best attorney you can find at your side.

 What is the punishment for indecent exposure in Texas?

 Indecent exposure is a Class B misdemeanor in Texas.
 An individual convicted of this offense may be sentenced to: